 Many populations of Cycas megacarpa are very small and greatly fragmented, with only a handful of adult plants (Forster 2007).
 Cycad species are known to have little genetic flow between fragmented populations and do not disperse far from the parent plant.
-Cycads are unisexual, and generally considered to be long lived plants with Australian Macrozamia species ranging from 60 to 1530 years.

 Cycas megacarpa was recorded across all vegetation communities within the Study Area including within regrowth and non-remnant areas.
-The primary habitat for this species (i.e. where the species was most consistently recorded and abundant) was woodland to open forest on upper slopes and crests consisting of Corymbia citriodora, Eucalyptus crebra, Eucalyptus melanophloia, Corymbia intermedia and Eucalyptus tereticornis on metamorphosed sediments and volcanic geologies at altitudes of between 200 and 500 m.
+The primary habitat for this species (i.e., where the species was most consistently recorded and abundant) was woodland to open forest on upper slopes and crests consisting of Corymbia citriodora, Eucalyptus crebra, Eucalyptus melanophloia, Corymbia intermedia and Eucalyptus tereticornis on metamorphosed sediments and volcanic geologies at altitudes of between 200 and 500 m.

-Clearing within the Disturbance Footprint will result in the loss of approximately 3,727 Cycas megacarpa individuals and 145.1 ha of known confirmed habitat (confirmed records) and 79.3 ha of known suspected habitat (reasonable extrapolation of known habitat (confirmed) mapping) within the Disturbance Footprint.
+Clearing within the Disturbance Footprint will result in the loss of approximately 4,131 Cycas megacarpa individuals and 147.1 ha of known confirmed habitat (confirmed records) and 88.6 ha of known suspected habitat (reasonable extrapolation of known habitat (confirmed) mapping) within the Disturbance Footprint.

 It should be noted that these numbers are subject to change as the Disturbance Footprint is refined.
-The primary threats identified for the species are: